 Abdominal pain may vary from minor discomfort to acute pain.
+Abdominal pain may indicate inflammation, hemorrhage, perforation, obstruction and/or ischemia of an internal organ.
 Correct management of the patient in abdominal pain depends on recognizing the degree of distress the patient is suffering and identifying the possible etiology of the distress.

-EMR Care should be focused on assessing the situation and initiating routine patient care to assure that the patient has a patent airway, is breathing and has a perfusing pulse as well as beginning treatment for shock.
+Emergency Medical Responder Care should be focused on assessing the situation and initiating routine patient care to assure that the patient has a patent airway, is breathing and has a perfusing pulse as well as beginning treatment for shock.

 - 1. Render initial care in accordance with the Routine Patient Care Protocol. - 2.
 Allow the patient to remain in a position that is most comfortable. - 3.
-Oxygen: If respiratory distress is noted, 15 LPM via NRM or if unable to tolerate the mask, 6 LPM via nasal cannula. - a.
-If no obvious respiratory distress is noted, apply a pulse ox.
-If \geq 94% and no signs/ symptoms of respiratory distress, no Oxygen is required.
-If \leq 94% apply nasal cannula at 2-6 LPM or 15 LPM via NRM as needed to raise pulse ox to >94%.
+Oxygen: If respiratory distress noted, 15 LPM via NRM or 6 LPM via nasal cannula. - a.
+If no obvious respiratory distress, apply pulse ox.
+If $\geq 94\%$ and no signs/ symptoms of respiratory distress, no Oxygen is required.
+If $\leq 89\%$ apply nasal cannula at 2-6 LPM.
+If unable to increase $\geq 94\%$ move to 15 LPM via NRM.

-EMT Care should be directed at conducting a thorough patient assessment, initiating routine patient care to assure that the patient has a patent airway, is breathing and has a perfusing pulse as well as beginning treatment for shock & preparing the patient for or providing transport.
+BLS Care should be directed at conducting a thorough patient assessment, initiating routine patient care to assure that the patient has a patent airway, is breathing and has a perfusing pulse as well as beginning treatment for shock & preparing the patient for or providing transport.

-- 1. EMT Care includes all components of EMR Care. - 2.
-Initiate Paramedic Care intercept if needed and transport as soon as possible.
+- 1. BLS Care includes all components of Emergency Medical Responder Care. - 2.
+Initiate ALS intercept if needed and transport as soon as possible.